-Thumb-sucking that continues for years may cause a child to develop dental problems.
+Thumb-sucking that continues for years may cause a child to have dental problems.
 Thumb-sucking can cause a child's teeth to become improperly aligned (malocclusion) or push the teeth outward, sometimes malforming the roof (upper palate) of the mouth.
 Malocclusion usually corrects itself when the child stops thumb-sucking.
 But the longer thumb-sucking continues, the more likely it is that orthodontic treatment will be needed to correct any resulting dental problems.

 A child may also develop speech problems, including mispronouncing Ts and Ds, lisping, and thrusting out the tongue when talking.

-In addition, a child may be teased or shamed by others if he or she continues to thumb-suck as an older child.
+Also, a child may be teased or shamed by others if he or she continues to thumb-suck as an older child.

 Test Your Knowledge

 Thumb-sucking around age 4 or older can cause improper teeth alignment (malocclusion).

 Motivate your child by talking to him or her about why it is important to stop thumb-sucking.
 Explain that stopping will help him or her have a beautiful smile and nice teeth.
 Let your child know that continuing will cause problems with how his or her teeth grow.

 Make sure you choose the right time to have this discussion.
 Children often suck their thumbs to relieve stress.
 Picking a stress-free time will help the child succeed.
 Also, a child probably needs to be 4 or 5 in order to understand your reasoning and to be able to cooperate in this process.

 What are some practical ways to help my child quit?